 text from Wikipedia

-Meetings are generally held on the last Wednesday of alternate months at 6.30pm at Postling New Village Hall:
+Meetings will be held online until further notice on the last Tuesday of alternate months at 6.30pm:

 photo credit: Ian Simister